Thunder Over Louisville: Weather

 Due to the complexity of the event, including road closures, police presence, and technical requirements, there is no rain date for Thunder.
-The event has never been canceled due to weather.
+The event was canceled in 2025 due to flooding.
 Officials would cancel if severe weather or lightning was imminent, and the fireworks could be delayed if heavy rain or wind was occurring at the time of the show.

-In 2005, unseasonably cold weather brought a temperature of 38 at 8:30 PM, an hour before the fireworks.
+In 2005, unseasonably cold weather brought a temperature of 38 at 8:30 pm, an hour before the fireworks.
 A brief downpour of heavy sleet cleared all but an estimated 10,000 spectators from the riverfront by fireworks time.

 In 2011, temperatures in the 40s caused a much lower attendance than usual.

 Ohio River flooding was a concern for the 2015 event, but organizers did not let the high water cancel the festivities.
 It did make some traditional viewing areas inaccessible and additional safety precautions had to be taken to make the show possible.

-The warmest Thunder Over Louisville on record just happened in 2022 when Louisville hit a high of 87 degrees.
+The warmest Thunder Over Louisville on record happened in 2022 when Louisville hit a high of 87 degrees.

 TV coverage

 Thunder Over Louisville has been televised locally since its first year.
 The 2007 show was the first to be broadcast entirely in HDTV.
 Previously, two or three HDTV cameras supplemented the broadcast.
 TV coverage of the fireworks received record ratings in 2006 due to cold temperatures which made many people choose to watch the show from home.

 In 2005, The Kentucky Derby Festival started rotating the broadcast rights each year between 3 of the major Louisville network affiliates (WAVE-TV, WDRB, and WLKY).
-After airing the coverage exclusively from 1991-2003, WHAS-TV chose not to participate in the rotation for several years after this agreement was made.
+After airing the coverage exclusively from 1991 to 2003, WHAS-TV chose not to participate in the rotation for several years after this agreement was made.
 They have since entered the rotation.
 The show is traditionally rebroadcast on the 4th of July, on the U.S. military's American Forces Network.